oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 ## ⁠Chapter 10.
 Configuring Networking

-### ⁠Workflow Progress - Network Setup
+### ⁠10.1.
+Workflow Progress - Network Setup

 ![](images/1195.png "images/1195.png")

-### ⁠Networking in Red Hat Enterprise Virtualization
+### ⁠10.2.
+Networking in oVirt

-Red Hat Enterprise Virtualization uses networking to support almost every aspect of operations.
+oVirt uses networking to support almost every aspect of operations.
 Storage, host management, user connections, and virtual machine connectivity, for example, all rely on a well planned and configured network to deliver optimal performance.
-Setting up networking is a vital prerequisite for a Red Hat Enterprise Virtualization environment because it is much simpler to plan for your projected networking requirements and implement your network accordingly than it is to discover your networking requirements through use and attempt to alter your network configuration retroactively.
+Setting up networking is a vital prerequisite for a oVirt environment because it is much simpler to plan for your projected networking requirements and implement your network accordingly than it is to discover your networking requirements through use and attempt to alter your network configuration retroactively.

-It is however possible to deploy a Red Hat Enterprise Virtualization environment with no consideration given to networking at all.
-Simply ensuring that each physical machine in the environment has at least one *Network Interface Controller* (NIC) is enough to begin using Red Hat Enterprise Virtualization.
+It is however possible to deploy a oVirt environment with no consideration given to networking at all.
+Simply ensuring that each physical machine in the environment has at least one *Network Interface Controller* (NIC) is enough to begin using oVirt.
 While it is true that this approach to networking will provide a functional environment, it will not provide an optimal environment.
 As network usage varies by task or action, grouping related tasks or functions into specialized networks can improve performance while simplifying the troubleshooting of network issues.

-Red Hat Enterprise Virtualization separates network traffic by defining logical networks.
+oVirt separates network traffic by defining logical networks.
 Logical networks define the path that a selected network traffic type must take through the network.
 They are created to isolate network traffic by functionality or virtualize a physical topology.

 The `rhevm` logical network is created by default and labeled as the **Management**.
-The `rhevm` logical network is intended for management traffic between the Red Hat Enterprise Virtualization Manager and virtualization hosts.
+The `rhevm` logical network is intended for management traffic between oVirt and virtualization hosts.
 You are able to define additional logical networks to segregate:

 *   Display related network traffic.
 *   General virtual machine network traffic.